lucaboriani/serve-cdn-solid-assets/README.md

 # asset gateway on solid pod

-A variation of [this tutorial](https://developers.cloudflare.com/workers/tutorials/configure-your-cdn/) using inrupt's solid pod instead of google cloud :)
+A variation of [this tutorial](https://developers.cloudflare.com/workers/tutorials/configure-your-cdn/) using inrupt's solid pod instead of google cloud storage :)

 instruction: